- Solar advice hub

 This complicated piece of technology requires care and attention, so make sure you keep it in a well-ventilated area, out of the sun, and wipe it down with a cloth once every six months.

-And if your systemâs output drops dramatically, look at your inverter first.
+And if your systemâs output drops dramatically, look at the inverter first.
+It may have tripped due to a surge of power, which can be caused by your battery charging or discharging.

 If their temperature rises beyond a safe level, theyâll shut down to protect themselves and their surroundings.